tgerighty/AGENTS.md/react-router.md

 ## debugging build failures

-when you build the website always pipe the output to a file so you can later grep inside it for errors. with `pnpm build 2>&1 | tee build.log`
+when you build the website always pipe the output to a file so you can later grep inside it for errors. with `pnpm build 2>&1 | build.log`